khuyentran1401/strip_interactive/README.md

 array([1, 2, 3])
 ```

-and wished to copy only the inputs like below?
+and wished to run only the inputs like below?

 ```python
 import numpy as np